sperfu/scFAN/Data/Readme.md

 $ tar zxvf cell_name.tar.gz
 </code></pre>
 Also, to save the disk space, we also recommend you to create a symbolic link to all the bigwig files, as shown below:
-<pre><code>$ ln -s ../../SRR891269.forward.1x2.bw SRR891269.forward.1x2.bw
-$ ln -s ../../wgEncodeDukeMapabilityUniqueness35bp.bigWig wgEncodeDukeMapabilityUniqueness35bp.bigWig
+<pre><code>$ ln -s ../../wgEncodeDukeMapabilityUniqueness35bp.bigWig wgEncodeDukeMapabilityUniqueness35bp.bigWig
 </code></pre>
-For the record, due to the size of the disk, for each single cell data, I only uploaded all the needed files into GM12878 subfolder, you can simply copy those tar.gz files into either K562 or H1ESC subfolders, for example(K562):
+For the record, due to the size of the disk, for each single cell data, I only uploaded all the needed bed files into GM12878 subfolder, you can simply copy those tar.gz files into either K562 or H1ESC subfolders, for example(K562):
 <pre><code>$ cp *tar.gz ../K562/ && tar zxvf *tar.gz
 $ cd gz_files_BJ
 </code></pre>
 because all the bed files and bigwig files are the same for each single cell.
-The only places you need to change are the link and the bigwig.txt file.
-Taking BJ cells from K562 subfolder as an example:
+The only places you need to change are the link.
+All the single cell bigwig files provided here were aggregated version, I have uploaded all the files in the google drive, you can download from there.
-<pre><code>$ ln -s ../K562_rep2.bw K562_rep2.bw
-</code></pre>

-Also, you need to change the content of second line in `bigwig.txt` file into the corresponding bigwig files(in this case:`K562_rep2.bw`).
 Considering the file size in the repository.
 We uploaded all the files in google drive, you can get the data from [here](https://drive.google.com/drive/folders/1PD9GDQEsB-KZnLxPW_bbtBy7KILNdUAn?usp=sharing).

 If you have any questions, please feel free to contact me.
-Email: laiyif@uci.edu
+Email: laiyif@uci.edu or fulaiyi@gmail.com